HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/ammo_crate.md

 # Tips

-- Since Ammo Crates aren't easily destroyed, they make a great cover from enemies.
+- Since Ammo Crates aren't easily destroyed, they can be effectively used as cover from enemies.

 # Trivia